 - Use these codes to report the encounter(s) by the supervising physician or other qualified health care professional when the patient is designated as outpatient hospital "observation status." - These codes include initiation of observation status, supervision of the health care plan for observation, and performance of periodic reassessments.
-To report observation encounters by other physicians, see Office or Other Outpatient Consultation codes (99241-99245) or Subsequent Observation Care (99224-99226).
+To report observation encounters by other physicians, see Office or Other Outpatient Consultation codes (99241-99245) or subsequent observation observation care-Care (99224-99226).